caraya/personal-blog/content/blog/additional-considerations-for-oop-plugin-development.md

 Where the core PHPDoc documentation and the WordPress Documentation Standards disagree, the WordPress Documentation Standards take precedence.

+!!! note **Note:**
-**Note:** This conversation is only applicable to PHP.
+This conversation is only applicable to PHP.
 If you're working with Javascript, check the [JavaScript Documentation Standards](https://developer.wordpress.org/coding-standards/inline-documentation-standards/javascript/) and [JSDoc 3 Standard](http://usejsdoc.org/) for more information.
+!!!